RMWinslow/bib/paper/stone1974cross.md

 ## Abstract

-> A generalized form of the cross-validation criterion is applied to the choice and assessment of prediction using the data-analytic concept of a prescription.
+> A generalized form of the cross-validation criterion is applied to the choice and assessment of prediction using the data-analytic concept of a prescription.
 The examples used to illustrate the application are drawn from the problem areas of univariate estimation, linear regression and analysis of variance.